The History of Cars

 Exterior specifications

-Exterior dimensions (LxWxH): 4690 x 1695 x 1375 mm Interior dimensions (LxWxH): 1910 x 1425 x 1140 mm Wheel base: 2670 mm Ground clearance: 150 mm Curb vehicle weight: 1350 kg (auto turbo) 1330 kg (manual turbo) 1260 kg (manual RB20E) 1280 kg (auto RB20E) 1300 kg (RB20DE manual) 1320 kg (RB20DE auto) Seating capacity: 5 Doors number: 4 Min. turning radius: 5 m Fuel tank capacity: 65 L
+Exterior dimensions (LxWxH): 4690 x 1695 x 1375 mm Interior dimensions (LxWxH): 1910 x 1425 x 1140 mm Wheel base: 2670 mm Ground clearance: 150 mm Curb vehicle weight: 1350 kg (auto turbo) 1330 kg (manual turbo) 1260 kg (manual RB20E) 1280 kg (auto RB20E) 1300 kg (RB20DE manual) 1320 kg (RB20DE auto), 1400kg (auto turbo 4wd) Seating capacity: 5 Doors number: 4 Min. turning radius: 5 m Fuel tank capacity: 6

-Chassis/suspension specifications
+Suspension specifications

 Power steering: Yes Suspension system: front Independent suspension strut type Suspension system: rear Independent suspension multiple link type

 There are also many "sub models" which are the same as the above listed but feature HICAS 4 wheel steering as well.
 Nissan took the unusual step of making a left hand drive version of the Cefiro.
-Unlike all the Japanese versions it was fitted with a carbureted RB24 which was a single cam 6 cylinder 2.4L RB series motor.
+Unlike all the Japanese versions it was fitted with a carburetted RB24 which was a single cam 6 cylinder 2.4L RB series motor.

 From Wikipedia, the free encyclopedia